robdevops/finbot/README.md

     * Check the box _App Home > Allow users to send Slash commands and messages from the messages tab_.

 ### Daemonize (systemd)
-`finbot.service` can take care of keeping `bot.py` running in the background and starting on boot.
+`finbot.service` can take care of keeping `bot.py` running in the background and starting it on boot.
 Copy `finbot.service` to `/etc/systemd/system/`, edit it to set the `User` and `ExecStart`, then enable and start it:

 ```
 sudo cp -v finbot.service /etc/systemd/system/